Marketing can be a tricky game to master, and psychographics can be your manual.

 Just speaking to five customers will do more for your marketing than anything else.

-Interview via phone or schedule a Zoom or Skype meeting.
+Interview via phone or schedule a Zoom meeting.
 People tend to be more relaxed and forthcoming when they’re in their own environment and not face-to-face.

 Some example questions: